 In Cartographies of Disease: Maps, Mapping, and Medicine (2005) Tom Koch anchored the history of infectious disease studies with the history of medical maps used for 300 years in the study of disease.
 The result provided both a history of medical mapping and of social perspectives on social and environmental contributors to the occurrence of infectious disease.

-A former daily news reporter and editor (CBC, UPI, newspapers and magazines), he is a respected authority on journalism and medical reportage.
-His best-known works in this area concerns the relationship between online resources and public information.
-In a series of articles and books ( The News as Myth, 1990; Journalism for the 21st Century, 1992; and The Message Is the Medium, 1996), Dr Koch has presented both a unique analysis of news as public information, and the place of online resources in journalism.
-In the mid-1990's he created a program on electronic data and journalism for the European Journalism Centre, Maastricht, The Netherlands.
+A former daily news reporter and editor (CBC, UPI, newspapers and magazines), he is best-known for works in journalism that focus on the relationship between online resources and public information: ( The News as Myth, 1990; Journalism for the 21st Century, 1992; and The Message Is the Medium, 1996).
+In the mid-1990's he created the first program on electronic data and journalism for the European Journalism Centre, Maastricht, The Netherlands.

 Currently An Adjunct professor of geography (medical) at the University of British Columbia, Tom Koch is also the director of Information Outreach, Ltd. Based in Toronto, ON, Canada provides primary research, consultive, and public education services.